The twisted Ruelle zeta function on compact hyperbolic orbisurfaces and Reidemeister-Turaev torsion

-If $\rho$ is obtained as the restriction of a representation of a Lie group $G$, then Fried's conjecture has been established for $G=\SL_2(\C)$ by M\"uller~\cite{M2} (using the PhD work of Wotzke \cite{Wo}) and generalized to arbitrary $G$ by Shen~\cite{Shen21}.
+If $\rho$ is obtained as the restriction of a representation of a Lie group $G$, then Fried's conjecture has been established for $G=\SL_2(\C)$ by M\"uller~\cite{M2} (using the PhD work of Wotzke \cite{Wo}) and generalized to arbitrary $G$ such that $G/K$ is odd-dimensional by Shen~\cite{Shen21}.
 Moreover, M\"uller (\cite{muller2021ruelle}), Shen (\cite{Shen2020}) and the third author~(\cite{Spilioti20}) proved Fried's conjecture for more general non-unitary representations, with the additional assumption that they are close to a unitary and acyclic representation in the representation variety.
-In a completely general setting, Chaubet--Dang established in \cite{chaubet2019dynamical} a variational formula relating the value at zero of the Ruelle zeta function to the Reidemeister--Turaev torsion.
-As a consequence of their work together with our \cref{theo:mainFried} we have the following corollary: \begin{coralph} The statements in \cref{theo:mainFried} still hold true on an open neighborhood in $C^{\infty}(X_1, TX_1)$ of the geodesic flow $\mathfrak X$ of any hyperbolic metric on X. \end{coralph}
+In a completely general setting, Chaubet--Dang established in \cite{chaubet2019dynamical} a variational formula relating some dynamical torsion to the Reidemeister--Turaev torsion.
+Under some analytic hypothesis on the vector field $\mathfrak X$, for acyclic $\rho$, this dynamical torsion coincides with the value at zero of the Ruelle zeta function under study here.
+Namely, the operator given by the $\rho$-twisted Lie derivative of $\mathfrak X$ should not have $0$ as a Ruelle resonance.
+As was pointed out to us by the referee, this is known to be true in the case $\rho$ is unitary, for any flow close enough to the geodesic flow of a hyperbolic metric, see \cite[Lemma 7.4]{dang2019fried}.